suxuekun/libpyiotcloud/_setup_devguide/README.md

 		   //
 		   // SPEAKER class
 		   data: {
 		            "endpoint": int,
 		            "hardware": {"devicename": string, "sensorname": string},
-		           "file": {"name": string, "size": int}
+		            "type": "midi",
+		            "midi": { "duration": int, "pitch": int, "delay": int }
 		         }
 		   // TODO: how to send the file
 		   //   endpoint is an index to the list source endpoints:
 		   //     ["Manual", "Hardware"]
 		   //   if endpoint is Manual
+		   //     type is the type of sound to play
+		   //     midi is the sound/music configuration of the MIDI sound
+		   //       duration is the note duration in milliseconds [default: 100]
+		   //       pitch is the MIDI note number to use. possible values is from 55-126 [default: 55]
+		   //       delay is the time in milliseconds before sound is repeated [default: 100]
 		   //       file is the sound/music file to send and play
 		   //         name is the name of the sound/music file to send and play
 		   //         size is the size of the sound/music file to send and play
 		   //   if endpoint is Hardware
 		   //     hardware contains the devicename (input IoT Modem device) and sensorname (input I2C device)
 		   //       devicename is the name of the IoT modem device
 		   //       sensorname is the name of the input I2C device
+		   //     type is the type of sound to play
+		   //     midi is the sound/music configuration of the MIDI sound
+		   //       duration is the note duration in milliseconds [default: 100]
+		   //       pitch is the MIDI note number to use. possible values is from 55-126 [default: 55]
+		   //       delay is the time in milliseconds before sound is repeated [default: 100]
 		   //       file is the sound/music file to send and play
 		   //         name is the name of the sound/music file to send and play
 		   //         size is the size of the sound/music file to send and play
 		   //
 		   // TEMPERATURE class
 		   data: {